mssch/kismatic/docs/disconnected_install.md

 **disable_package_installation**: If you want to install your own packages, set this flag to **true**.
 Not only will Kismatic NOT install packages for you, it will enforce that they have been installed correctly before attempting to install or upgrade Kubernetes.

 **disconnected_install**: If you maintain your own docker registry, setting this flag to **true** will cause Kismatic to load all of the docker images needed to install Kubernetes into the registry.
-When this flag is set to true, all required kismatic packages must be either already installed or the URLs of cloned yum/deb repositories must be provided in the **package_repository_urls** field.
-When **package_repository_urls** is set, these repositories will be automatically configured on the nodes and used during the install.
+When this flag is set to true, all required kismatic packages must be either already installed on the nodes, or the nodes must be pre-configured to pull packages from an internal repository that has all the required packages.

 ... | connected install | disconnected install
 --- | --- | ---